Too Taatou Iwi

 Mookau is above, Taamaki is below, Mangatoatoa is between.
 The boundaries of Hauraki, the boundaries of Waikato.
 To the place called the long armpit of Paatetere.

-Waikato is one of four Iwi within the Tainui Waka confederation, all of whom trace their ancestry back to the original voyagers aboard Tainui waka, which arrived in Aotearoa around 1350.
+Waikato is one of four iwi within the Tainui Waka confederation, all of whom trace their ancestry back to the original voyagers aboard Tainui waka, which arrived in Aotearoa around 1350.

 In 1995, a collective of 68 marae reached a raupatu (confiscation) claim settlement with the New Zealand Government.
 That settlement resulted in the Waikato Raupatu Claims Settlement Act 1995 and led to the establishment of the current tribal authority which is known as Waikato-Tainui and is governed by Te Whakakitenga o Waikato.